Insight4Core/markdown_reader/README.md

 <br />

-## ✨ Features
+## ✨ Core Features (Unfair Advantages)

-- ⚡️ **Blazing Fast**: Powered by Rust 🦀 and Tauri v2 for native desktop performance.
-- 🗂️ **Knowledge Base Mode**: Select any local directory to deeply scan and manage your `.md` files in a seamless tree.
+Pyrus is not just "another Markdown reader in a browser shell."
+It's a performance beast and aesthetic engine built from the ground up:

+- ⚡️ **Rust-Powered Lightning Full-Text Search**: Driven by the `ignore` and `rayon` crates.
+Whether your knowledge base has thousands or tens of thousands of documents, Pyrus can instantly tear through and retrieve text-matching snippets with precise line numbers in under 10 milliseconds.
+- 🔗 **Deep OS Integration (Open With)**: Fully integrated into your operating system.
+Right-click any `.md` file on your computer and open it with Pyrus to instantly launch the app and render your document beautifully in the center of your screen.
+- 💅 **Publisher-Grade Typography Engine**: Features a premium `Glassmorphism` UI system and comes pre-bundled with god-tier fonts out-of-the-box, including **"LXGW WenKai"** and **"Fira Code"**.
+Enjoy the ultimate reading experience without installing any extra fonts.
+- 📉 **Anti-Electron Memory Footprint**: Completely powered by native Rust 🦀 and Tauri v2.
+The package size is under 10MB, and the background memory footprint is incredibly low.
+Say goodbye to your laptop fans spinning up just to read a document.
-- 📑 **Dual-Tab Navigation**: Smoothly switch between your local **File Library** and the **Table of Contents (TOC)** of the current document with a single click.
+- 🗂️ **Dual-Tab Seamless Navigation**: A unique tabbed interaction logic allows you to switch between your **"Full Library Directory"** and the **"Table of Contents (TOC)"** of the current document with a single click.
-- 🎨 **Rich Formatting Support**: Full parsing support for core elements, Mermaid diagrams, Katex Math, Task Lists, GitHub alerts, Footnotes, Emojis, and more.
-- 🔄 **Live Watch**: Automatically detects file changes in your markdown via OS-level file watching, updating the preview instantly without saving.
-- ☁️ **Built-in Auto Update**: Cross-platform auto-updater embedded.
-You will be notified the second a new release drops.
+- 🔄 **Millisecond Live Reload**: Perfectly complements VS Code, Obsidian, or Typora.
+As you save documents in other editors, Pyrus leverages OS-level file system watching to achieve a 100-millisecond invisible hot-refresh, making it the ultimate "second-screen companion."

 ## 📥 Download & Install